gomorpheus/morpheus-docs/provisioning/apps/apps.rst

    * - .. image:: /images/provisioning/instances/status/removing_icon.svg
           :width: 25
      - Removing
-     - The :redguilabel:`DELETE` action was trigger on the App
+     - The DELETE action was trigger on the App
    * - .. image:: /images/provisioning/instances/status/unknown_icon.svg
           :width: 25
      - Unknown
      - Any Instance Status = Unknown, or the App is empty

-An App will be in "Removing Status" when the :redguilabel:`DELETE` action is trigger on the App and no Delayed Removal Policies are enforced

 Editing an App
 ^^^^^^^^^^^^^^